skolson/sqlcipher-openssl-build/README.md

 Linux support requires the following packages on Ubuntu.
 These may need adjustment on other distros:
 - to do

-Mac OS support requires
+Mac OS support
-- to do
+- OpenSSL 3 build issues warning "Cannot find "WWW::Curl::Easy" in podpath", but still seems to work

+IOS support
+- Xcode 13.x standard install used

 ## Features
 - Current support is for 64-bit builds only on all platforms.